-Whatever your reason is for pumping, every mom who does it wants to do it fast, get a lot of milk, and she wants it to be comfortable.
+Whatever the reason is for pumping, moms want the breast pump tips and tricks to do it fast, get a lot of milk, and she wants it to be comfortable.
 I’m going to give you the secrets to all three.

 - Not all pumps are created equal.
 A good pump is worth every penny.

 - Either rent a pump or get a new one.

-- Some pumps are better than others, do your research or request my free pump review.
+- Some pumps are better than others.
+Do your research.

-- Personal pumps you buy are generally meant for the mom with the established milk supply.
+- Personal pumps you buy are generally intended for the mom with the established milk supply.

 - It takes 4-6 weeks to establish your milk supply.

-- If your insurance company provides you with a breast pump, take advantage of this benefit.
-Most of them will give you one for each baby if three years have passed.
+- If your insurance company provides you with a breast pump take advantage of this benefit.
+Most insurance providers will give you one pump for each baby if three years have passed.

 - If it has been less than three years, it is worth the money to get a new one if your last pump was used with average frequency.

 Do not use someone else’s used pump.